robertmartin8/ReasonableDeviations/_posts/2018-04-19-classifying-timeseries.md

 ## Conclusion

-In this post, we have seen that 100-day time series of prices can be classified according to market cap, by extracting the main signals from a time series with a Discrete Fourier Transform to use as features in a classifier.
+In this post, we have seen that we can determine whether a given 100-day time series of stock prices belongs to a high market cap or low market cap stock, with more than 65% accuracy.
+This was done by extracting the main signals from a time series with a Discrete Fourier Transform, which were then used as features in a classifier.
 The DFT is not only able to outperform the naive solution of using each day's price as a feature, but can also do so with a large speedup.
 The implication of this is that the benchmark overfits to noise, and thus this is a practical example of how reducing the information available to a classifier can actually improve performance.

-I think this is an important lesson for anyone applying machine learning to a real-world problem: throwing data at a classifier or deep learning model is **not** a solid approach: it is much better to genuinely try to extract important features, and discard those which only add noise.
+I think this is an important lesson for anyone applying machine learning to a real-world problem: throwing data at a classifier or deep learning model is **not** a solid approach.
+First try to extract important features or at least discard those that only contribute noise.

 Future work on this topic could involve comparing the classification performance of the DFT method to a classifier that uses different summary statistics, or perhaps even a clustering methodology like k-Nearest Neighbours.
 But for now I am satisfied that this simple and intuitive method is sufficient to do significantly better than random guessing.